Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 Since you're running your code from the command line, you're going to need to use print statement debugging (as opposed to the cool debugger you hopefully saw in lab 2).
 Any code that is printed during a test will be output as part of the results message for a given test.
 Try adding print statements and see how the output changes.

-If you're interested in learning to use a command line debugger for Java, you can try out Paul Hilfinger's gjdb tool.
-We will not provide official support for this tool, but you can find labs that outline its use in the Spring 2015 edition of this course.
-You can find gjdb.jar in the Spring 2015 skeleton files.
+Extra for Experts: If you're interested in learning to use a command line debugger for Java, you can try out Paul Hilfinger's gjdb tool.
+See this [video from Spring 2015](https://www.youtube.com/watch?v=ihMUS-MhNwA) for a demo of this tool.
+Due to very low adoption rates in previous semesters, we will not provide official support for this tool, but lab1d and lab3 from Spring 2015 explain how to use it.
+The directions from Spring 2015 should still work (but let Josh know if they don't).

 Intlists
 --------------------------------